A civil lawsuit can seem complex or confusing for those unfamiliar with legal processes.

 After both parties have completed the pleadings process, both parties will enter discovery.

-Broad rights of discovery is that both the plaintiff and defendant will enter the trial with as much information as possible to make their case.
+Broad rights of discovery is a theory stating that both the plaintiff and defendant will enter the trial with as much information as possible to make their case.

-Discovery begins after all pleadings have been filed and do not end until shortly before the trial.
+Discovery begins after all pleadings have been filed and does not end until shortly before the trial.

 Parties may also use expert witnesses to gain knowledge about the case during discovery.

-The motion can be a request to amend or dismiss part of the case, question legal basis or languages used by the other party, or clarification of certain issues in the lawsuit.
+The motion can be a request to amend or dismiss part of the case, question the legal basis or languages used by the other party, or a request for clarification of certain issues in the lawsuit.

 After discovery has ended, if the dispute is not resolved out of court, the civil lawsuit will move to trial.

-A brief is a document which outlines the party’s argument as well as any evidence that the party will present during the trial.
+A brief is a document that outlines the party’s argument as well as any evidence that the party will present during the trial.

 If the trial is set to be decided by a jury, both parties help make juror selections through a pre-trial process of potential-juror interviews called a voir dire.

 Once the trial begins, both parties present their opening statements.

 After the defense has presented its case, the plaintiff has one last opportunity to present additional evidence – known as rebuttal evidence.

 Each party will present its cases using evidence, which can include documents, expert testimony, or exhibits that support its argument.

 Once each party has had an opportunity to present its case, both will make a closing argument.

 In a jury trial, after closing arguments, the judge instructs the jury on the legal basis that it should apply to the evidence.
-The jury deliberates for a period of time until a verdict is reached.

 In a bench trial, the judge deliberates for a period of time until a decision or verdict is reached.

-A party can file a motion for judgment notwithstanding the verdict, asking for the judge to make a decision without consideration to the jury’s verdict.
+A party can file a motion for judgment notwithstanding the verdict, asking the judge to make a decision without consideration to the jury’s verdict.